 During playoff games, a tied game at regulation is decided by penalty kicks.
-Only those players who were on the pitch at the game’s end can take a penalty kick.
-The goalkeeper can change for penalty kicks but must be for one of the other players on the pitch at end of regulation.
-Each team will take 5 penalty kicks.
+Only players on the pitch at the game’s end can take a penalty kick.
+The goalkeeper can change for penalty kicks, but it must be for one of the other players on the pitch at end of regulation.
+Each team will take five penalty kicks.
 If the penalty kick score is tied at the end of five kicks, the teams will continue to take alternating penalty kicks until there is a winner.

-All players on the field including the keeper must kick before any player may kick a second time.
-Note: All players on the field at the end of the game MUST remain on the field; Other players remain off the field.
-If a team is playing one down due to a red card, a substitute player must be added to complete five to take a penalty kick.
+All players on the field (including the keeper must kick before any player may kick a second time.
+Note: all players on the field at the end of the game MUST remain on the field, while all other players remain off the field.
+If a team plays one down due to a red card, a substitute player must be added to complete five to take a penalty kick.
 If there is no substitute, then only four take the penalty kicks.

 Team Captains will submit the order in which their players will take the penalty kicks.

-(wholly based on league apps registration process)
+(complete based on league apps registration process)

 The above procedure will also apply to any other logged protests.
 All rulings by City Futsal staff are considered final.

 The objective of the leagues is to have fun.
-Although the games may become intense, you still can be competitive while maintaining good sportsmanship.
+Although the games may become intense, you can still be competitive while maintaining good sportsmanship.
 Any behavior deemed unacceptable by the referee or staff may result in suspension and/or ejection from a game or the league.

 City Futsal reserves the right to schedule makeup games or playoff games on days other than your regularly scheduled games.

 Teams with a scheduling request may submit their request before the season’s schedules are published by emailing their request to email@example.com under the header: ADULT LEAGUE SCHEDULE REQUEST.
 Schedule requests will be honored as long as there aren’t conflicting requests that would prevent us from doing so.